CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_cloudMeta.md

 ---
 title: Metagenomics in the cloud
-tags: [bioinformatics, microbiome, tutorial, metagenomics]
+tags: [bioinformatics, microbiome, tutorials, metagenomics]
 keywords:
 summary: "This tutorial uses cloud compute resources and a Snakemake-based pipeline called Sunbeam for analysis of shotgun metagenomic data"
 sidebar: mydoc_sidebar